GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop

-- Success libraryA songs: autosearch for songs in that folder, if exists add to the app.
+- Success notesclass -> Save SongNotes ->Audio-notes inside songfolders.
 ## What's next?
+- Hook the new Cloned Urls(Songs + Audionotes) as the principal Media Source.
+- Autosearch for AudioNotes
 - notesclass - Save SongNotes: 13/10/2024
-    - Audio-notes inside songfolders.
     - Text-notes as i dont know how to save that.

 ## First Level: Working on Backend